eejai42/conceptual-model-completeness-conjecture-toe-meta-model/ai/README.md

   Affiliations: SSoT.me, EffortlessAPI.com

 ### Abstract
-This AI-focused extension of the CMCC environment structures machine learning models, training datasets, neural network topologies, and inference rules as first-class records in an ACID-based schema.
+This AI-focused extension of the CMCC environment structures machine learning models, training datasets, neural network topologies, and inference rules as first-class records in an Snapshot-Consistent schema.
 By unifying them under the same aggregator-driven approach that powers math, physics, biology, and more, it paves the way for integrated knowledge representation, advanced analytics, and cross-domain synergy—from real-time model training to quantum-inspired or biologically motivated neural nets.

 ### Key Points
 - Captures machine learning model definitions (e.g., neural network layers) as aggregator formulas, referencing training sets and hyperparameters.